JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 - Jens Roesner (`jens.roesner -at- gmx.de`, [link to personal website](https://www.jensroesner.com/work/matlab/))
 - Nathan Tomlin (`nathan.a.tomlin -at- gmail.com`, [link to Mathworks community profile](https://mathworks.com/matlabcentral/profile/authors/1252890))
 - Johannes Keyser (so far, only editorial work; [link to Mathworks community profile](https://mathworks.com/matlabcentral/profile/authors/2267277))

+## Contributing

+This project is shared as-is, with the hope to be useful.

+If you find a problem, or you would like to add features, the easiest way is to open an issue or a pull request on GitHub, at <https://github.com/JoKeyser/Plain-Matlab-NI-DAQmx-examples>.

 ## Licensing